 The impact of animal research can be felt from meningitis vaccines and treatments for leukaemia to the understanding of techniques which make organ transplants possible.
 Animal research has informed the management of diabetes in family pets and the prevention of respiratory disease in farm animals, among many other applications.

-Use of animals in research must strictly adhere to ethical guidelines and be reported with utmost transparency.
-Therefore VSC supports the work of the National Centre for the Replacement Refinement & Reduction of Animals in Research, whose ARRIVE guidelines are an essential part of ensuring the transparency of animal research.
+Our members believe in the value of properly conducted animal research and recognise the enormous contribution this research makes to human and animal medicine.
+We believe that the use of animals in research must strictly adhere to ethical guidelines and be reported with utmost transparency.
+To this end, the Veterinary Schools Council supports the work of the National Centre for the Replacement Refinement & Reduction of Animals in Research, whose ARRIVE guidelines play an essential role in ensuring the transparency of animal research.

 Providing the public with information on the realities of animal research, such as on the numbers and types of animals used, and in what circumstances, is vital for raising awareness and combating myths over what the research entails.
 VSC supports and commends the work of Understanding Animal Research in achieving this.